What’s in a name? A rose by any other name would smell as sweet, so why does it matter?

 Our favourite business names are a combination of wit, practicality, meaning and originality – but infusing all of this when coming up with your own?
 It’s not an easy feat.

-Here are Thought Penny’s top tips in coming up with your own loved, impactful and memorable trading name for your virtual assistant business:
+Here are our team’s top tips for coming up with your own loved, impactful and memorable trading name for your virtual assistant business:

 - Use your why as the springboard – What matters to you?
 Why did you start this business?
 Is there anyone who was very meaningful to this decision?
 Could you factor any of this into the name?